| Recent

 in the vicinity of Clifford's Tower, perhaps with a stylish piazza being

 created to front on to the site.
+But council leader

 Steve Galloway said the Council would wish to see a comprehensive development